-Syntheism owes a lot to the classical philologist Friedrich Nietzsche (1844 – 1900) whose philosophical adventures and discoveries have had a substantial impact on 20th century philosophy via Max Weber, Martin Heidegger, Gilles Deleuze and Michel Foucault.
+Syntheism owes a lot to the classical philologist Friedrich Nietzsche (1844 – 1900).
 His controversial concept of the will to power was a reaction to the philosophical pessimist Arthur Schopenhauer’s doctrine of the will to live.
 In Schopenhauer’s view, people are intoxicated with desire; their lives oscillate back and forth between boredom and pain because there is no natural end to the search for satisfaction but death.
 Schopenhauer’s answer to this downward spiral was asceticism, renunciation, detachment.

 In contrast to Schopenhauer’s cynical hedonism, Nietzsche invites his readers to seek creatively stimulating challenges beyond the confines of their comfort zone.
 He argues that happiness is an epiphenomenon of the search for excellence rather than an end in itself.
 He therefore champions man’s productive potential and promotes the affirmation of life—in spite of the iniquities of nature and history.
 Happiness lies in the exercise of one’s creative powers, the joy of achievement.
 In his naturalist worldview, the virtues and values we form indicate our physical condition as much as our sense of life.
 And when philosophers like Schopenhauer maintain that life is a nuisance, their judgment says more about their weariness of life than about life as such.

-It follows from his normative perspectivism that there are no moralistic facts, but only moralistic interpretations (the origins of which he examines throughout his texts).
+It follows from his normative perspectivism that there are no moralistic facts, but only moralistic interpretations.
 He encourages his readers to overcome simplistic moralistic notions of life because man’s existence doesn’t serve a pre-ordained purpose: there is no secret message from God hidden behind the tears and bruises.
 Nietzsche promotes the affirmation of life that comes from an overflow of life rather than fatalism.
 In the end, the world is immeasurably larger than man; it is indifferent towards his whims and wishes.
-It is a simple scientific fact that the homo sapiens is not the measure of all things.
+It is a simple scientific fact that the civilised homo sapiens is not the measure of all things.
 And because we owe a lot to chance, we ought to develop a sense of gratitude (amor fati).

 “If we affirm one moment, we thus not only affirm ourselves but all existence.
 For nothing is self-sufficient, neither in us ourselves nor in things; and if our soul has trembled with happiness and sounded like a harp string just once, all eternity was needed to produce this one event—and in this single moment of affirmation all eternity was called good, redeemed, justified, and affirmed.”

-His normative perspectivism is far from relativism because he is concerned with the hidden implications and practical consequences of social norms.
-He explores the moralistic forces which compromise man’s creative potential and finds that political ideologies and religious doctrines operate according to the same logic as do breeding programs for animals.
-An ideology not only provides a narrative framework which makes sense of man’s position in the world, but also produces a certain type of man that is humble, benign and causes no threat to the community.
-It castrates the will to self-expansion and greatness, and it nurtures the desire for comfortableness and safety.
+His normative perspectivism is far from relativism because he is concerned with the hidden implications and practical consequences of societal norms.
+He explores the moralistic forces which compromise man’s creative potential and finds that political ideologies and religious doctrines operate according to the same logic as do breeding programmes for animals.
+An ideology not only provides a narrative framework which makes sense of man’s position in the world, but also produces a certain type of man who is humble and benign, and who causes no threat to the community.

 Nietzsche associates Abrahamic moralism with resentment: moralism is for the bullied and ill-constituted who are seeking compensation and plotting revenge.
 The priests, eager to protect their communities from the corrosive and toxic forces within, have successfully persuaded their flock to redirect their anger and frustration: everyone is a sinner who stands in need of salvation.
-Guilt and sinfulness are keeping society peaceful and quiet.
 In Nietzsche’s view, it is crucial to save people from the concept of salvation.
 His immoralism relies on the idea that one cannot accuse the world as if it had an intellect or will.
 And self-victimization does more harm than good.

 He intends to inspire people to attain the power to expand their lives freely and actively.
 In his words: “There is thereby a counterforce which continually reminds us that there is no exclusively moral-making morality, and that a morality which asserts itself to the exclusion of all other morality destroys too much sound strength and is too dearly bought by mankind.
 The non-conventional and deviating people, who are so often productive and inventive, must no longer be sacrificed: it must never again be considered as a disgrace to depart from morality either in actions or thought; many new experiments must be made upon life and society, and the world must be relieved from a huge weight of bad conscience.
 These general aims must be recognized and encouraged by all those upright people who are seeking truth.”